gnganesh99/RAG-for-SPM-data-analysis/stm_data_code_sample/README.md

 source: https://github.com/hoffmanlabcoding/stmpy/tree/main

-"Image_analysis" contains the class for analysis of the nanonis image data - .sxm The notebook "sxm_image.ipynb" shows sample code for working with the .sxm file.
+"2D_image_data" contains the class for analysis of the nanonis image data - .sxm The notebook "sxm_image.ipynb" shows sample code for working with the .sxm file.

-"cits_analysis" contains the class for analysis of the CITS data - .3ds The notebook "CITS_data_analysis.ipynb" shows sample code for working with the .3ds files
+"3D_hyperspectral_data" contains the class for analysis of the CITS (current imaging of tunneling spectroscopy) data - .3ds The notebook "CITS_data_analysis.ipynb" shows sample code for working with the .3ds files

 Sample data are also attached